 PS – I’ve written before about using smoothies to include extra vegetables in your diet (and therefore more nourishment), read more HERE if you’d like more inspiration for ‘hiding veggies’.

-- 1 small raw beetroot, peeled & quartered
+- 1 small beetroot -raw, peeled & quartered

-- ¼ cup sweetener (honey, rice malt or maple syrup), optional
+- 85 g rice malt syrup, honey or maple syrup (¼ cup) optional

-I've used these brilliant stainless steel ice block moulds by Onyx which you can shop for HERE.
+- I've set these ice blocks in brilliant (and low-tox) stainless steel ice block moulds by Onyx which you can shop for HERE.